 Early History of the Kitterman family

 This web page shows only a small excerpt of our Kitterman research.
-Another 273 words (20 lines of text) covering the years 1086, 1230, 1498, 1524, 1594, 1597 and 1693 are included under the topic Early Kitterman History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 1086, 1230, 1498, 1524, 1594, 1597, 1693, 1531, 1487, 1744, 1500 and 1512 are included under the topic Early Kitterman History in all our PDF Extended History products and printed products wherever possible.

 Kitterman Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Kitterman family name include Kittermaster, Kidderminster, Kiddermaster, Kiddiminstre, Keedomister, Kederminster, Kidiministre, Kidiminstre, Kytermyster and many more.

 Early Notables of the Kitterman family (pre 1700)

 Another 96 words (7 lines of text) are included under the topic Early Kitterman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kitterman family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Kitterman surname or a spelling variation of the name include: Hugh Kiddermaster, who arrived in Virginia in 1628; Anthony Kittermaster, who was on record in Ontario in 1871; and Albert Kittermaster, also on record in Ontario in 1871..